 • Training on prophylactic measures to avoid complications (e.g. thrombosis prophylaxis or pneumonia prophylaxis)

-• Counseling on the problem of incontinence
+• Advice on the problem of incontinence

 • Clarification of individually adapted aids such as absorbent incontinence products, urinal condoms or urine bags

-• APN continence support (outpatient/inpatient)
+• APN continence support (outpatient / inpatient)

 Prof. Helge Seifert